scenariomartin/EnglishWords/words.md

  polite :courtesy [ˈkɜːtəsi] ,it's only common courtesy for me to check up on him, right?
          court 1
          courtyard  court+yard
- :salute nv ,the little prince clapped his hands, then conceited man raised his hat in a modest salute.
+ :salute nv ,the little prince clapped his hands, then conceited man raised his hat in a modest salute. dilute 1
 //premier [ˈpremiə(r)]
 premier n::首相
 ,prime minister总理 ,in 2014, he was named as a possible prime minister candidate.